Ensto: the case of the Finnish multinational energy company

 The success of the E-kanban to increase internal efficiency and increase the performance required of the Group's suppliers

 A Better Life with Electricity.
-This is the mantra of Ensto, a Finnish industrial group specialised in the development, production and marketing of electrical systems and components.
-A leader in the marine installation market, Ensto is also focused on the development and marketing of products for electrical installations and control systems for tertiary and residential buildings, heating and lighting solutions and smart electrical solutions to increase the efficiency of smart grids, buildings and transport systems.
+This is the mantra of Ensto, a Finnish industrial group specialized in the development, production, and marketing of electrical systems and components.
+A leader in the marine installation market, Ensto is also focused on the development and marketing of products for electrical installations and control systems for tertiary and residential buildings, heating and lighting solutions, and smart electrical solutions to increase the efficiency of smart grids, buildings, and transport systems.

-Founded in 1958 by Ensio Miettinen, Ensto is still a family-owned Group with more than 1,600 employees in Europe, the USA and Asia.
+Founded in 1958 by Ensio Miettinen, Ensto is still a family-owned Group with more than 1,600 employees in Europe, the USA, and Asia.
 Its products are assembled in seven countries, in compliance with the directives of sustainability and ecological production.
-In line with a highly advanced management model, Ensto has developed the Ensto Operational Excellence (EOX) programme to promote the implementation of lean thinking in factories.
+In line with a highly advanced management model, Ensto has developed the Ensto Operational Excellence (EOX) program to promote the implementation of lean thinking in factories.

 From the manual management kanban to the e-kanban

 We interviewed Lasse Lehtinen, head of the Lean Production and Supply Chain Development project at Ensto, to learn about the company’s experience with KanbanBOX: “To implement pull and kanban in enchainment on a large scale, an electronic kanban solution was needed to ensure efficiency and transparency of transactions.
-With regard to future developments, in March 2017 we plan to connect the first customer to the KanbanBOX software”.
+About future developments, in March 2017 we plan to connect the first customer to the KanbanBOX software”.

 More stable and constant inventory levels, stock-outs reduced to a minimum

 The benefits of having a pull management system and using software to manage kanban were:

 As a result, those who plan the production and flow of materials can focus on handling possible exceptions in terms of demand or production capacity.